nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution to Mac users:**
 Performing these instructions may result in non-deterministic behaviour of data loading in HouR.
 This was tested on multiple MacOS Systems:
-<br/>Right-click `hour.jar` > Open With > JavaLauncher.app
+<br/>1.
+Right-click `hour.jar` > Open With > JavaLauncher.app
-<br/>First-time users may be prompted with a warning that the file was downloaded from the Internet.
+<br/>2.
+First-time users may be prompted with a warning that the file was downloaded from the Internet.
 Simply click Open in the prompt to continue.

 </div>